by Rachael Reiko Murakami

 Q12: What other projects are you involved in currently?

 Well the refocusing of our efforts upon improving our performance through the study of the dynamics of basic technique, led me to being asked to produce a short series of breakdown articles on the topic, and of course you are aware of those aren't you?
-As you were in many of the photos!
+As you were my UKE in many of the photos!

 Yes I was and I found it a very interesting experience, thanks for inviting me to do it.

-Hahaha just remind me, wasn't that when you broke your arm?
+Just remind me, wasn't that when you broke your arm?

 Didn't you tell your wife that you did it blocking a powerful kick?

 Well yes that was my secret until now!

 I better wrap the interview up now before you expose all of my little secrets.
 Thank you again Sensei for the interview